-Stardun is the main street of Dubrovnik's Old Town, the site where all of the action happens in the capital city.
+Stradun is the main street of Dubrovnik’s Old Town, the site where all of the action happens in the city.

-Picturesque boutiques, endless restaurants, ice cream shops, street entertainers, and outdoor live music are just a few things you'll find when walking up and down Stardun.
+Picturesque boutiques, endless restaurants, ice cream shops, street entertainers, and outdoor live music are just a few things you’ll find when walking up and down Stradun.

-If you're looking to sit and have a coffee or a good local Croatian beer, Stardun is the place to be.
-It's also ideal for people watching and soaking up the sun during Dubrovnik's warm summer months.
+If you’re looking to sit and have a coffee or a good local Croatian beer, Stradun is the place to be.
+It’s also ideal for people-watching and soaking up the sun during Dubrovnik’s warm summer months.